ladybug-tools/lbt-grasshopper/INSTALLATION.md

 ![Install OpenStudio Location](https://user-images.githubusercontent.com/5567574/84213878-cf1c3900-aa8f-11ea-8ac6-6316e16df98e.png)

-8. The second software package you need to install is Radiance.
+8. The third software package you need to install is Radiance.
 Radiance is a physics-based rendering engine, which is what Honeybee uses for all daylight and spatial solar studies.
 Check the compatibility matrix below to determine which version of Radiance is compatible with your version of Ladybug Tools.
 [Download that version of Radiance from the Radiance Github](https://github.com/NREL/Radiance/releases)

 9. Run the Radiance executable.
-When you get to "Installation Folder," __INSTALL IT IN THE FOLDER NOTED IN THE INSTALLER.GH__ like so"
+When you get to "Installation Folder," __INSTALL IT IN THE FOLDER NOTED IN THE INSTALLER.GH__ like so:

 ![Install Radiance Location](https://user-images.githubusercontent.com/5567574/84214321-0b03ce00-aa91-11ea-943a-ba109694dfe0.png)

 10. Finally, go back to the installer.gh file and set the second toggle to true:

 ![Run Second Component](https://user-images.githubusercontent.com/5567574/84214364-2a9af680-aa91-11ea-8ba5-65c6041fbea6.png)
 It will take a few seconds to download the correct versions of Ladybug Tools.